-Amortization expense for intangible assets was \$11,472, \$11,401 and \$10,596 for the years ended December 31, 2018, 2017 and 2016, respectively.
+Amortization expense for intangible assets was \$10,956, \$11,472 and \$11,401 for the years ended December 31, 2019, 2018 and 2017, respectively.
 Estimated amortization expense for the next five years is as follows:

-The weighted average remaining life for intangible assets is 10.5 years at December 31, 2018.
+The weighted average remaining life for intangible assets is 9.7 years at December 31, 2019.

 The Company relies on a combination of patents, trade secrets and trademarks to protect certain of the proprietary aspects of its business and technology.
+In the year ended December 31, 2019, the Company received a settlement resulting from an ongoing lawsuit with one of its competitors of \$200 as part of defending its intellectual property.
 In the year ended December 31, 2017, the Company received a settlement resulting from an ongoing lawsuit with one of its competitors that had been ordered to stop using the Company's intellectual property.
 Under the settlement agreement the Company received \$1,275 as part of defending its intellectual property.
-In the year ended December 31, 2016, the Company received a settlement resulting from an ongoing lawsuit with another of its competitors.
-Previously under the same lawsuit the competitor was required to stop using the Company's intellectual property.
-Under the settlement agreement the Company received \$10,050 as part of defending its intellectual property.
-The proceeds of the lawsuits are included on the Consolidated Statements of Operations and Comprehensive Income as Litigation proceeds.
+The proceeds of these lawsuits are included on the Consolidated Statements of Operations and Comprehensive Income as Litigation proceeds.

-8. Long-Term Debt
+9. Long-Term Debt